Stochastic gradient descent-based inference for dynamic network models with attractors: SGD-based Inference Method

-The methodologies established for a generic normal distribution \( p(x_1, x_2) \) are now adapted to estimate variance in the posterior distribution \( \pi(\cdot|Y) \), effectively applying the same theoretical concepts to the Bayesian analysis under a Laplace approximation.
+A more detailed discussion and proof of these properties can be found in the supplementary file.
+The results above for a generic normal distribution \( \mathcal{N}(\mu, \Sigma) \) are now adapted to estimate variance in the posterior distribution \( \pi(\cdot|Y) \), effectively applying the same theoretical concepts to the Bayesian analysis under a Laplace approximation.